Children at War: Six Stories From the Most Dangerous Places on Earth

 Tshela: The Democratic Republic of the Congo (DRC)

 Five-year-old Tshela rests her head in the nook of her mother Veronique’s arm after a ten-day treatment for severe malnutrition.
-Veronique, Tshela and her five siblings fled conflict in their village in 2017.
+Veronique, Tshela and her five siblings fled conflict in their village.
 Now, Véronique holds down two jobs, earning about $2 on her best days.
 Her kids eat in the morning and only sometimes in the evening – when she’s made enough money.
-And yet, despite her mother’s best efforts, Tshela still became severely malnourished.
+Despite her mother’s best efforts, Tshela became severely malnourished.
 It’s a common story in this country.

 The DRC is the world’s second largest hunger crisis.
 Decades of civil war mean that nearly five million Congolese children don’t get enough to eat.